undeflabs/UASECO-Maniaplanet/docs/UASECO/Classes/Message/Methods.md

 ### [sendChatMessage](_#sendChatMessage)
-Sends the multilanguage chat message to the chat.
+Sends the multilanguage chat message to the chat, either to all players or to a specific player.

 #### Description
-	void = sendChatMessage ( string $logins = null )
+	void = sendChatMessage ( [String $logins] )

 #### Parameters